Earn miles, earn points, earn status

 Loyalty Points are the new way members will track their qualification toward reaching AAdvantage® status starting in 2022.
 Loyalty Points replace the Elite Qualifying Miles (EQMs), Elite Qualifying Dollars (EQDs), and Elite Qualifying Segments (EQSs) used to qualify for status.

 As an AAdvantage® member, you’ll earn Loyalty Points as you earn eligible AAdvantage® miles.
 One eligible AAdvantage® mile equals one Loyalty Point.

 Which AAdvantage® miles count toward earning Loyalty Points?

-In the air: All base miles earned from flying on Loyalty Point-qualifying airlines (flights marketed by American Airlines, oneworld® airlines, and JetBlue).
+In the air: All base miles earned from flying on Loyalty Point-qualifying airlines (flights marketed by American Airlines, oneworld® airlines, JetBlue, and GOL Airlines).
 This includes:

 - Basic Economy tickets on American

 - All status bonuses earned when flying on American Airlines and eligible partner airlines